|Other Names||Growler, Orc Horse|

 When not drugged, Huthavar are extremely aggressive and will trample, gore, bite and kick opponents.
 Their weight and strength make them quite dangerous in close quarters.
 Many orcs ride huthavar as war steeds and have trained them for battle.

-Huthavar are omnivores.
-They are foraging animals, primarily eating leaves, roots, fruits and flowers.
-However, they will also devour fish, carrion and garbage.
+Huthavar are omnivores, primarily foraging for leaves, roots, fruits and flowers.
+However, these beasts also have iron stomachs and indiscrimate palates.
+They will happily feast on fish, rotten and moldy food, garbage and carrion.
 Orcs will occasionally dispose of dead bodies by feeding them to huthavar.
 Due to their dietary habits, huthavar are highly resistant to disease and poison.

 Huthavar are native to temperate forests and hills of Ithria and wild herds can be found in remote and uncivilized regions.
 Orcs have put the huthavar to work as pack animals from the coastlines to the mountains and so the huthavar can be found wherever orcs are.